convict-git/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

       object (which is serializable) and convert it into a serialized string which can be used to completely recover the object at the receiver end.
-    * Write a static function `deserialize` of the class `Serialize` to take a serialized string and return the corresponding object and its dynamic type.
+    * Write a static function `deserialize` of the class `Serialize` to take a serialized string and return the corresponding object.
+The dynamic type can be inferred from the `getClass` method of the object.
 * Implement the functionality to build different kinds of shapes
     * Provide a `BoardObject` class which would generalize each shape by containing the list of pixels belonging to the object.